JamesOmare/CS-Messaging-Web-App/README.md

 5. **Database Setup:**

 #### Alternative 1 - SQLITE
 In the application root folder, there is an instance folder which has the sqlite database.
 This database contains user and messaging data(the one shared in the csv file).
 This is the default database i've used and will not require any additional set up once the app starts.

+- All users have a password `password`.
+ - There are 5 agents with the credentials agent1@gmail.com ... agent5@gmail.com

 #### Alternative 2 - POSTGRES